 It said that although the sector consisted of institutions that vary considerably in size and complexity, the pay of vice-chancellors is almost “flat-lined” across the whole spectrum.
-It proposed a new model for the remuneration of vice-chancellors and that Hesa should be responsible for regulating salaries within the sector.

 But Hesa and the councils failed to agree to the recommendations and some vice-chancellors continued to earn exorbitant salaries.
 Last year the fed-up former minister of education, Naledi Pandor, warned that if the sector failed to regulate itself she would come up with her own plan.

 The new draft policy framework says that in June last year the results of a remuneration survey carried out by the department indicated little has changed: the levels of remuneration of many vice-chancellors remain inconsistent and unrelated to the size, performance or finances of an institution, as well as with good practices.

 In response the policy recommends that the council of each university must have special committees to oversee the implementation of the new draft framework.
 The members of these committees must have a sound knowledge of the King reports on corporate governance, legislation and regulations governing the higher education system, the 2005 Ramphele report as well as this policy and related documents.

 These committees should make sure that the total cost of all senior staff salaries does not exceed 6% of the council-controlled recurring income.

 According to the draft policy, the committees are accountable to the council with the following terms of reference:

 o To develop and recommend to the council an appropriate remuneration policy for the senior management of the institution;